Best Songs List

 Embracable You (Gershwin)

 These three songs really stand out from the standards, due to their wonderful chord progressions, strong melodies, and inventive lyrics.
 They are tunes that are constantly reworked and re-recorded, and also give a strong enough harmony to support endless improvisations.

-Best orchestral work - Rodrigo, Adagio from Concierto De Aranjuez.
-It's got Spain written all over it, in a good way.The Jim Hall jazz version is terrific, and by some strange fluke of nature it costs $2.60 for the album!
+Best orchestral work, Adagio from Concierto De Aranjuez by Rodrigo It's got Spain written all over it, in a good way.The Jim Hall jazz version is terrific, and by some strange fluke of nature it costs $2.60 for the album!
 That's only about 3 cents per thousand notes!
 Please buy it, you can't go wrong.
 Jim Hall is an American national treasure, though I'm not sure he is recognised as such.
 You also have Paul Desmond of Take Five fame improvising on the track.

 The Paco De Lucia version is great too, an amazing interpretation with a fantastic orchestra.

 Other great music- The end (ballad) section of Layla, which I believe is called Peaches and Cream.
 Here Comes the Sun.
 The guitar break in Badge (Cream with George Harrison)

 Although I don't like all of his compositions I must admit that Mike Stern is brilliant.
 Check out the Voices album, also Who Let The Dogs Out.
 These albums feature fantastic solos, with very strong melodies and harmony.

 Over time your choices in music are bound to change, but the things you really like tend to stay constant.

 Paco De Lucia Aranjuez